 Candidates also interpret job titles in subtly different ways, depending on which industry they’re in, what experiences they’ve had and how they self-identify.
 For example, ‘Associate’ might convey ‘Junior’ at a law firm, but it could mean anything at a marketing agency.

-- Use searchable (industry-standard) titles
+1. Use searchable job titles

 Candidates search for job listings the same way people search for anything on the internet: using keywords.
 And while Google Search is getting slightly more sophisticated, no job search engine is yet good enough to connect qualified candidates with a poorly titled job.